|Center for Forced Migration Studies (CFMS)

-The CFMS Summer Institute is an intensive eight-day, non-degree earning certificate program.
-Through lectures, focused discussions, workshops and simulation exercises, the CFMS Summer Institute, held at Northwestern University's campus in Evanston, IL, provides a forum to exchange ideas, build relationships, develop new approaches and policy recommendations and learn about new developments in the field.
+The CFMS Summer Institute is an intensive, rigorous seven-day, non-degree earning certificate program.
+Through lectures, focused discussions, workshops, films and simulation exercises, the CFMS Summer Institute, held at Northwestern University's campus in Evanston, IL, provides a forum to exchange ideas, build relationships, develop new approaches and policy recommendations and learn about new developments in the field.
 Past participants have included government officials, non-governmental organization personnel, university faculty and graduate students (select advanced undergraduate students may seek permission to attend).
 Applicants must have good to excellent English speaking and reading skills.
 No translation services are available.

 Courses we have conducted in past years include:

 The Refugee and Asylum Status Determination Process.
 This course provides an intensive and comparative understanding of emerging refugee and asylum issues including representation of LGBT, transgender, unaccompanied minors and SGBV claims and workshops where students are able to develop their interviewing skills, how to document cases and address issues of credibility, learn how to work cross-professionally with experts and effectively present an asylum claim.

 Settling Refugee Resettlement.
 This course introduces students to the process of refugee resettlement from the local context of refugee hosting states in the global south that lack a rights structure, to the UNHCR and national selection processes of resettlement, the cultural orientation prior to departure and reception in the receiving country.
 The course focuses on the challenges of resettlement as a durable solution including the psycho-social impact of resettlement and engages students to consider the implementation strategies for effective resettlement and the policy implications of the strategic use of resettlement.

 As we work to better serve the needs of the international refugee community, we are working to reform our Summer Institute and will not be offering a program in the summer of 2015.
 We thank you for your patience.